BKinf365/ZuSE-KI-mobil/README.md

 ## Gesture Recognition

-The gesture recognition demonstrator serves as tutorial to the usage of the ZuSE KI-mobil platfform. ...
+The gesture recognition demonstrator serves as tutorial to the usage of the ZuSE KI-mobil platfform.
+For more details, please check the [source code](./applications/arm-core-radar-gesture-detection-demo/) and [WiKi](https://github.com/BKinf365/ZuSE-KI-mobil/wiki).

 # Acknowledgement